- After a disaster, follow public announcements and obey official orders.

 - For cloudy water, add 10 drops of iodine per quart of water.

-- If you do not a dropper, make drops following the follow the steps as stated in bleach.
+- If you do not have a dropper, make drops following the follow the steps as stated in bleach.

 - Let the mix stand for 30 minutes before use.